1953 British Mount Everest expedition: Aftermath

 Although Hillary and Tenzing represented their triumph as belonging to a team effort by the whole of the expedition, there was intense speculation as to which of the two men had actually been first to set foot on the summit of Everest.
 In Kathmandu, a large banner depicted Tenzing pulling a "semi-conscious" Hillary to the summit.
 Tenzing eventually ended the speculation by revealing in his 1955 (ghost-written) autobiography Man of Everest that Hillary was first.
 After this Hillary himself wrote that following his ascent of the 40-foot Hillary Step, lying just below the summit:

 Shipton commented on the successful ascent: "Thank goodness.
 Now we can get on with some proper climbing."

 Expedition participants

 The expedition participants were selected for their mountaineering qualifications and also for their expertise in providing a number of other necessary skills and support services.
 While most were from the United Kingdom itself, they were also drawn from other countries of the British Empire and Commonwealth of Nations.
 The leader, Hunt, had been born in India.

-The mountaineers were accompanied by Jan Morris (known at the time under the name of James Morris), the correspondent of The Times newspaper of London, and by 362 porters, so that the expedition in the end amounted to over four hundred men, including twenty Sherpa guides from Tibet and Nepal, with a total weight of ten thousand pounds of baggage.
+The mountaineers were accompanied by Jan Morris, the correspondent of The Times newspaper of London, and by 362 porters, so that the expedition in the end amounted to over four hundred men, including twenty Sherpa guides from Tibet and Nepal, with a total weight of ten thousand pounds of baggage.
+Kanchha Sherpa, the last surviving member of this expedition team, died in October 2025 at the age of 92.